-- Empty the glue into your bowl, and then fill the glue bottle with water, shake, and dump it into the bowl.
+- Empty the glue into your bowl.
+Then, fill the glue bottle with water, shake, and dump it into the bowl.

 - Add your food coloring and glitter and mix well.
 Set aside.

 - Put 1/4 cup warm water into your plastic cup and add the Borax, mixing until the Borax dissolves.

 - Pour the Borax mixture into the glue bowl and start mixing.
 When it gets too hard to stir by hand, start mixing and kneading with your hands until the mixture becomes pliable.